Fractured Magic: Chapter Twenty-One

 Ivor looked Leandros up and down with his good eye, seeming almost bored.
 “Then have your investigation, but expect your uncle to be dead before we ever make it to Orean, Your Highness.”

-The feet of Ivor’s chair hit the ground with a thud as he reached out to take the paper back.
+The feet of Ivor’s chair hit the ground with a thud as he reached to take the paper back.
 He grinned, and Leandros’ first thought was how unbecoming the expression was on an alfar.
-His second was chagrin — he had many reasons to dislike Ivor, but escaping Alfheimr’s rigid rules of expression wasn’t one of them.
+His second was chagrin—he had many reasons to dislike Ivor, but escaping Alfheimr’s rigid rules of expression wasn’t one of them.
 Ivor spun the little triangle of paper on the table and said, “I do love games, but that’s not all my attention span is good for.
 It’s good for fighting, too.
 It’s good for violence.”

 “How unfortunate, then, that you’ve been assigned to a peaceful mission.
 Perhaps Ms. Corscia should speak with the Magistrates and have you replaced,” Leandros said.

-“You use real pretty words, Your Highness, but we all know you’ll do anything to get your uncle back,” Ivor said, leaning in.
-“Your Alfheimr mask can’t hide everything; we see it in your eyes.
-It’s okay, you can admit it.
+“You use pretty words, Your Highness, but we all know you’ll do anything to get your uncle back,” Ivor said, leaning in.
+“We see the hunger you just can’t hide.
+It’s okay.
+Embrace it.
 We’re all here to support you, after all.
-Point and tell us where to strike, and we’ll strike.”
+That’s what Trin likes to say, isn’t it?
+So point and tell us where to strike, and we’ll strike.”

 Evelyne’s expression darkened.
-“You – You have some nerve saying that to me, of all people.”
+“You—You have some nerve saying that to me, of all people.”

 “Didn’t anyone tell you?
 McDermott’s dead,” Ivor supplied.
 “He was killed in yesterday’s attack.”